 The overwhelming majority of Galway’s secondary schools are Catholic Voluntary schools, privately owned and managed under Church patronage.
 As such they are denominational (Catholic) and that is reflected in the ethos of the schools.

-Of the 11 second level schools in Galway, only three are functionally co-educational, and of these one is Irish language medium.
+Of the 11 second level schools in Galway, six are co-educational, and of these one is Irish language medium.
 As a result, there is huge pressure for places in the co-ed schools and every year children from co-ed primary schools seeking a similar experience for second-level fail to secure places and have no option but to attend single gender schools.

 It is widely recognized that there are problems with second level education in Ireland.
 Third level institutions and employers have pointed out the deficiencies in rote learning and the narrow emphasis on exam performance at the expense of skills needed for life in the 21st century: critical and creative thinking, problem solving, communicating, leadership and working with others.
 These skills are fostered in the Educate Together primary schools and need to be furthered at second level.